The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Fragments of "The Ramparts of Trajan" on the right bank of the Dniester in the Kelmenets district of the Chernivtsi region.

-Dark green lines – steep banks of the Dniester.
+The red lines are the steep banks of the Dniester.

-The brown contours indicate the height of 200 m above sea level.
+The black contour lines indicate the height of 200 m above sea level.

 Such combined defensive lines can be found elsewhere.
 In particular, a closed line of defense is formed by the Dniester, its left tributaries Zbruch and Nichlava, together with man-made ramparts in those places where the banks of these rivers are flat.
 It can be assumed that they form the boundaries of some pseudo-state formations of bygone times.
 Without reliable archaeological evidence, it is impossible to talk about their belonging.
 In the case of Trifulum, such evidence is already emerging.
 There have been reports on the Internet that archaeologists have found one of the largest settlements of late antiquity on the territory of Ukraine near the village of Buzovitsa, Dniester district, Chernivtsi Region.
 There are several place names in the immediate vicinity that can be deciphered using Old English: